dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 **Brief Recap**
 * Mining economics : If mining reward is greater than hardware and electricity cost, then miner can make a profit.
-  * But reward is in bitcoin and the costs are in fiat.
+  * But reward is in Bitcoin and the costs are in fiat.
   * Reward depends on global hash rate.
-* Consensus types in bitcoin :
+* Consensus types in Bitcoin :
-  * Exchange rate of bitcoin to fiat.
+  * Exchange rate of Bitcoin to fiat.
-  * Other nodes agree that I own a certain amount of bitcoin.
+  * Other nodes agree that I own a certain amount of Bitcoin.
   * Rules of the system.
 * How to ensure security of blockchain?
 Pre-requisite is to have honest ecosystem.
 How to ensure honesty?
-Pre-requisite is if exchange rate of bitcoin is high (because of mining reward).
-How to ensures high and stable value of bitcoin?
+Pre-requisite is if exchange rate of Bitcoin is high (because of mining reward).
+How to ensures high and stable value of Bitcoin?
 This can only happen if blockchain is secure.
 All three are linked.
 * What happens if attacker has >50% of nodes (subvert consensus).
   * Can attacker steal coins?
     * Create a new longer branch with invalid transactions.
 But recipient will reject the longest branch because its not a valid branch since the signatures of the invalid transactions don't check out.
 So attacker can't really steal coins by subverting consensus.
   * Can attacker suppress some transactions?
     * Refuse to create new blocks that contain those transactions.
 So blockchain can be subverted.
 But those transactions will still reach the rest of the peer-to-peer network.
 So the attack can be detected.
   * Can attacker change the block reward?
-    * These rules of the system cannot be changed because attacker cannot control the bitcoin protocol that the rest of the nodes are running.
+    * These rules of the system cannot be changed because attacker cannot control the Bitcoin protocol that the rest of the nodes are running.
-  * Can attacker destroy confidence of bitcoin?
+  * Can attacker destroy confidence of Bitcoin?
-    * Blockchain is no longer decentralized so people won't trust bitcoin anymore.
+    * Blockchain is no longer decentralized so people won't trust Bitcoin anymore.
 * As a block gets deeper in the chain, it gets more difficult to fork the chain from that earlier point.
 This is because to create a longer chain, you now need to add a lot more blocks and adding blocks requires PoW.
 * What else can we do with consensus?